Expo Line (SkyTrain): ICTS demonstration project (1983)

 There was only a single two-car train running on the north westbound track.
 After passengers boarded, it ran east toward the end of the test guideway.
-At the eastern end, the train would stop and after a pause, reverse directions and return to the station.
+At the eastern end, the train would stop and, after a pause, reverse directions and return to the station.
 Since there were no switches, only the northern track was used and the train would run back and forth on the same track.
-There was also a single car mock up parked on the south platform, what is now the eastbound platform.
+There was also a single-car mock-up parked on the south platform, what is now the eastbound platform.
 This car was not operational.
-The two-car train and single car mock up were of a different and unique design to all the production Mark I trains.
+The two-car train and single-car mock-up were of a unique design, different to all the production Mark I trains.
 The red tail lights were located on the bottom beside the headlights, instead of at the top.
 The end door and window were of a different design.
-As well, there were black panels on either side of the door, that are not found in the production trains.
+As well, there were black panels on either side of the door that are not found in the production trains.
 The whereabouts of these trains is unknown.

-The ICTS guideway was retrofitted during the construction of the Millennium Line to accommodate the heavier weight Mark II cars.
+The ICTS guideway was retrofitted during the construction of the Millennium Line to accommodate the heavier Mark II cars.
 This was done by adding additional steel-reinforced concrete beams to the columns where they support the guideway.
 These are clearly visible when driving or walking on Terminal Avenue under the guideway.
 With the exception of the original ICTS guideway, no other part of the Expo Line required retrofitting for strength in order to accommodate the Mark II cars.

-After the 1983 preview closed, the single pair of demonstration cars were sent back to Ontario, which have since served as test trains for the UTDC.
+After the 1983 preview closed, the single pair of demonstration cars were sent back to Ontario, which afterwards served as test trains for the UTDC.
 The subsequent trains ordered for Expo were designed slightly differently from the demo train set because of issues such as a lack of standardized parts, and the wish to introduce automated computer technology to drive the trains.